Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 Iowa State Stats and Trends

-- Iowa State's games this year have gone over the total in five out of 10 opportunities (50%).
+- Iowa State's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- The Cyclones rack up 31.5 points per game, comparable to the 33.7 per matchup the Horned Frogs give up.
+- The Cyclones average 31.5 points per game, comparable to the 33.7 per matchup the Horned Frogs surrender.

-- Iowa State is 2-1 against the spread and 2-1 overall this season when the team records more than 33.7 points.
+- Iowa State is 2-1 against the spread and 2-1 overall this season when the team puts up more than 33.7 points.

-- When Iowa State churns out more than 454.6 yards, the team is 3-1 against the spread and 3-1 overall.
+- Iowa State is 3-1 against the spread and 3-1 overall when the team picks up over 454.6 yards.

-- The Cyclones have turned the ball over 13 times this season, one fewer than the Horned Frogs have forced (14).
+- This year, the Cyclones have 13 turnovers, one fewer than the Horned Frogs have takeaways (14).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.